Skip to Content

 diced ham hocks in hand

 Stock could be made ahead, but if not you can prepare the blackened catfish and charred okra while the stock simmers.
-You only need to blacken one side of the catfish as it will finish cooking fully after it is added to the stew.
+You only need to blacken (use this homemade cajun seasoning recipe) one side of the catfish as it will finish cooking fully after it is added to the stew.
 Catfish is delicate so it doesn't need much cooking time to get those tender pieces.

 brushing catfish fillets with butter